Employment

 Job Summary

-The Head Varsity Girls’ Basketball Coach is responsible for leading and developing the girls' basketball program in alignment with TMI's core values and mission.
+The Head Varsity Baseball Coach is responsible for leading and developing the baseball program in alignment with TMI's core values and mission.
 This role encompasses skill development, supervision, transportation, communication, and fostering positive relationships with athletes and their families.
-The coach is expected to cultivate a culture of excellence, integrity, and sportsmanship, ensuring that student-athletes embody the values of TMI both on and off the court.
+The coach is expected to cultivate a culture of excellence, integrity, and sportsmanship, ensuring that student-athletes embody the values of TMI both in and out of the pool.

 Essential Job Duties